KB4YG/ml/README.md

 <!-- About the Project -->
 ## :star2: About the Project
 This repo contains all the code for running our Machine learning model.
 You'll find the code for the object detection in `img_classifier.py` and a commandline interface in `detect.py`.
+For a deeper dive into the code and how to train your own ML model check out the [repo wiki](https://github.com/KB4YG/ml/wiki), otherwise install/usage instructions are below.

 <!-- Screenshots -->
 ### :camera: Screenshots